gustafnk/microservice-websites/index.md

 #### [Local stylesheets](#local-stylesheets)

-If we optimize for browsers supporting HTTP/2 (and SPDY) it’s not necessary to load stylesheets in the head ([https://jakearchibald.com/2016/link-in-body/](https://jakearchibald.com/2016/link-in-body/)).
+If we optimize for browsers supporting HTTP/2 (and SPDY) it's not necessary to load stylesheets in the head ([https://jakearchibald.com/2016/link-in-body/](https://jakearchibald.com/2016/link-in-body/)).
 Early in the product lifecycle, we can include references to stylesheets in the transcluded responses, like this:

 ```
 <h-include src="/shopping-cart/component">